yomaq/nix-config/README.md

 # Nix Flake

 Flake for my personal desktop and self-hosted services.
 Attempting to view the Flake and its nixos hosts as a single logical unit, rather than trying to manage a collection of multiple computers.
+A journey filled with learning I've been doing things the hard way the whole time.
+A bit chaotic as I figure out my goals for, and how to implement this `inventory.nix` concept.

 # Features